openSUSE/news-o-o/_posts/2010-04-19-people-of-opensuse-andrew-wafaa.markdown

-Do you prefer Star Wars or Star Trek?Â  Personally I prefer Babylon5 :-D
+Do you prefer Star Wars or Star Trek?
+Personally I prefer Babylon5 :-D